Wei-Jun Jean Yeung: Long-term trends in U.S. poverty and welfare dependence

 With funding received from the National Science Foundation, this project examines the long-term trends of poverty and welfare receipts in U.S. Yeung documented the duration and patterns of poverty and welfare receipt for multiple cohorts of individuals in the Panel Study of Income Dynamics, by different individual and family characteristics such as ethnicity, marital status, and age of the household head.
 The project also examines intergenerational correlation between childhood poverty and young adult achievement such as educational attainment and welfare status.
 Parts of the results from this project were used to support the production of the annual report on the indicators of poverty and welfare dependence by the U.S. Department of Health and Human Service, Office of the Assistant Secretary for Planning and Evaluation.

 Wealth and health: race, assets and child development

 Yeung and Dalton Conley received a research grant from the National Institute for Child Health and Human Development to examine the link between parental wealth and young children's physical and mental well-being.
 We intend to investigate how family net worth may mediate or modify the race - child outcome association.
 The mechanism through which family wealth influences children's health and achievements will be a focus of this study.
 We will make advantage of data collected in a series of supplemental files to Panel Study of Income Dynamics, including the 1997 Child Development Supplement and family wealth data collected in the years 1984, 1989, 1994, 1999 and 2001.

-Private life

-She is married to Bernard Yeung, a professor in Business Administration.
-They have two children.